Melton Mowbray

 Melton Mowbray (/ˈmɛltən ˈmoʊbri/) is a market town in the Melton district in Leicestershire, England, 19 mi north-east of Leicester and 20 mi south-east of Nottingham.
 It lies on the River Eye, known below Melton as the Wreake.
 The town had a population of 27,670 in 2019.
 The town is sometimes promoted as Britain's "Rural Capital of Food"; it is the home of the Melton Mowbray pork pie and is the location of one of six licensed makers of Stilton cheese.

 History

 Toponymy

-The name comes from the early English word Medeltone – meaning 'Middletown surrounded by small hamlets' (as do Milton and Middleton).
-Mowbray is the Norman family name of early Lords of the Manor – namely Robert de Mowbray.
+The name comes from the early English word Medeltone, referring to a town surrounded by small hamlets (as do Milton and Middleton).
+Mowbray is the Norman family name of early lords of the manor, including Robert de Mowbray.

 Early history

 In and around Melton, there are 28 scheduled ancient monuments, some 705 buildings of special architectural or historical interest, 16 sites of special scientific interest, and several deserted village sites.
 Its industrial archaeology includes the Grantham Canal and remains of the Melton Mowbray Navigation.
 Windmill sites and signs of ironstone working and smelting suggest that the site was densely populated in the Bronze and Iron Ages.
 Many small communities existed and strategic points at Burrough Hill and Belvoir were fortified.